rust-lang/book/src/ch17-01-futures-and-syntax.md

 point in the future.
 (This same concept shows up in many languages, sometimes under other names such as _task_ or _promise_.)
-Rust provides a `Future` trait as a building block so that different async operations can be implemented with different data structures, but with a common interface.
+Rust provides a `Future` trait as a building block so that different async operations can be implemented with different data structures but with a common interface.
 In Rust, futures are types that implement the `Future` trait.
 Each future holds its own information about the progress that has been made and what "ready" means.